 From 2008 the Clevedon and Bath competitions are using different rules.
 The current League competitions are at Cardiff (January), Corntown, Glamorgan (April), Devizes (July), Hoveton (Norfolk, September) and Frome (October); as this is now the only DBM doubles league in Britain the “South-West” part of the title was dropped from 2013.

 A new trophy was introduced in 2005, named the Phil Claxton Memorial Cup in memory of a regular competitor who won the League in 1997 and died tragically young in 2004.
-The 2020 winners are John Graham-Leigh and Russell King (who won the only doubles competition held that year, the others being cancelled due to Covid-19 restrictions).
+The 2020 winners were John Graham-Leigh and Russell King (who won the only doubles competition held that year, the others being cancelled due to Covid-19 restrictions); in 2021 there were two doubles competitions and Jeremy Morgan and John Calvert won the League.

 The original trophy was presented permanently to Keith Westwood and Phil Reeves, three-time winners.